Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 2. Phishing Emails

-Phishing emails by unknown senders that contain deceptive offers such as free streaming of the movie online, movie tickets, and many more.
-Such emails contain data-stealing malware or adware that espionage victims’ confidential data such as bank details and login information.
-There are also emails that promise fans a way to make money by doing certain things like viewing the thriller of the movie but they end up losing money.
+Phishing emails from unknown senders contain deceptive offers, such as free online movie streaming, movie tickets, and more.
+Such emails contain data-stealing malware or adware that espionage victims’ confidential data, such as bank details and login information.
+Some emails promise fans a way to make money by doing certain things, such as viewing the movie trailer, but they ultimately end up losing money.

 3. Questionnaires

-Questionnaires are being circulated on social media platforms like Telegram and WhatsApp that claim to be a review of the James Bond movies.
-The catches are free movie tickets or some form of free access to No Time To Die online.
-The links to these questionnaires are links to websites with Trojan that help hackers gain access to victims’ personal data.
+Questionnaires are being circulated on social media platforms like Telegram and WhatsApp, claiming to be reviews of James Bond movies.
+The prizes include free movie tickets or some form of free access to No Time to Die online.
+The links to these questionnaires are links to websites with Trojans that help hackers gain access to victims’ data.

 Additional Iron-Clad Cybersecurity Tips From James Bond

 - Only use trusted and official websites.
-Once there is a doubt as regards the authenticity of a website, leave the site.
-Trust your guts, it can save you from scams.
+If there is any doubt regarding the authenticity of a website, leave the site immediately.
+Trust your guts; it can save you from scams.

 - Verify the authenticity of websites by checking the spelling of site names and URL formats thoroughly before providing any personal data.

-- Check extensions of files you are downloading and their formats.
+- Check the file extensions and formats of the files you are downloading.

 A Final Word

-What do you think about cybersecurity tips No Time To Die movie?
+What do you think about the cybersecurity tips in the No Time To Die movie?

 INTERESTING POSTS